-13. Training and Induction regarding Child Protection
+Training and Induction regarding Child Protection

-- 13.1 All workers will receive a copy of the child protection policy and will be expected to sign that they have read and understood its contents. - 13.2 The Child Protection Policy is included on the Induction Checklist for new workers and for volunteers working with under 18's. - 13.3 Frontline Staff (CRO's) will be provided with Children First Training 1 day course as developed by HSE. - 13.4 Office and non-frontline staff will be provided with half day information sessions as developed by the HSE/or by the organisation. - 13.5 The Designated Liaison Person / Deputy DLP's will be provided with the relevant training as developed by the HSE. - 13.6 Training requirements will be reviewed and updated on a regular basis in line with legislative requirements.
+- All workers will receive a copy of the child protection policy and will be expected to sign that they have read and understood its contents. - The Child Protection Policy is included on the Induction Checklist for new workers and for volunteers working with under 18's. - All workers will complete Children First Training available on https://childrenfirst.hseland.ie/ - The Designated Liaison Person / Deputy DLP's will be provided with the relevant training as developed by the HSE. - Training requirements will be reviewed and updated on a regular basis in line with legislative requirements.